3DGenomes/TADbit/doc/source/tools.rst

                                (distance, in number of beads, from which to consider 2 beads as being close), i.e. 1:1.5:0.5 -- Can also pass only one number -- or a list of numbers
-      --analyze                analyze models.
+      --container LIST [LIST ...]
+                               restrains particle to be within a given object.
+Can only be a 'cylinder', which is, in fact a cylinder of a given height to which are added hemispherical ends.
+This cylinder is defined by a radius, its height (with a height of 0 the cylinder becomes a sphere) and the force applied to the restraint.
+E.g. for modeling E. coli genome (2 micrometers length and 0.5 micrometer of width), these values could be used: 'cylinder' 250 1500 50, and for a typical mammalian nuclei (6 micrometers diameter): 'cylinder' 3000 0 50 --analyze                analyze models.

     Analysis: